OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 have about 180 at the species level, many of which look like mistakes (since sometimes two or three have the same genus name).
-Most are plant/animal or plant/fungus or animal/fungus, but some cases, like Ctenella aurantia, are covered by the same code (Cnidaria / Ctenophora in this case).
+Most are plant/animal or plant/fungus or animal/fungus, but some cases, like Ctenella aurantia, have distinct records within the same code (Cnidaria / Ctenophora in this case).
 I can't analyze every one, so we need to err on the side of creating redundant records, rather than unifying, which would cause higher taxa from the lower priority taxonomy to be "broken".